 - Being a good tennis player is so much more than on-court training.
 Training with other workouts to increase cardio is imperative.
 Apple Fitness+ gives you hundreds of guided activities from stretching and yoga to HIIT.

 - Important sensors include blood oxygen levels, heart rate monitoring, sleep breakdowns, and ECG capabilities.

-- It’s also worth noting that the Apple Watch Series 7 is incredibly durable, making it a great option if playing on surfaces like clay, where tiny rocks or dust may hit the screen.
+- It’s also worth noting that the Apple Watch Series 7-8 and obviously also the Ultra are incredibly durable, making them a great option if playing on surfaces like clay, where tiny rocks or dust may hit the screen.

 |Apple Watch 7||Apple||View offer|

 Garmin is one of Apple’s biggest competitors, but when it comes to tennis, both the Garmin Vivoactive 4 and Venu 2 Plus are genuinely a superb option for so many reasons.
 It is one of the most attractive watches and can easily be customized in its size (thank you to small wrists) and its colors!

 You could also download a tennis App from Garmin connect which allows for more tailored Tennis tracking but we haven’t really zoned in on one that is best so it’s up to you to test and try what works for you as a tennis player.

 So when it comes to tennis, trying to exert yourself in quick bursts and get ready for the next point is crucial.
 What this means is being able to bring your heart rate down quickly in the 20-25 seconds break you have.
 Both Garmin Vivoactive 4 and the Venu 2 Plus have a good number of fitness features that helps us with that!